Good and Bad Passwords How-To

 First password.pl

-The idea behind my first password.pl
+The idea behind my first (and subsequent) password.pl

 was the State Department style passwords.
 I added some